cdrischler/nuclear_saturation/README.md

-# Nuclear saturation point
+# Bayesian analysis of the nuclear saturation point

-We use Bayesian model mixing to quantify the uncertainties in the empirical nuclear saturation point of symmetric matter.
-We also quantity how well recent microscopic calculations reproduce the empirical point.
+We follow a Bayesian approach with conjugate distributions to extract the empirical saturation point from a range of Density Functional Theory (DFT) constraints, including those from relativistic mean field (RMF) theory and Skyrme energy density functionals.

+This repository supplements our manuscript in preparation.

+We aim to provide statistically meaningful constraints on the nuclear saturation point to benchmark (and guide the construction of novel) microscopic interaction derived from chiral effective field theory (EFT).

 ## Installation